-Another important fact which nearly escapes detection in the Shankland paper is that the 30 August data were made in Cleveland, while the 23 Sept. data were from Mt.
-Wilson, and neither were a part of the published Mt.
-Wilson data Miller used for calculations of the ether-drift - both dates are well outside of the 10-day epochal periods identified by Miller.
-Furthermore, not all of the interferometer data sheets for a given date - which presumably would have had similar weather and temperature conditions were included by the Shankland team for critical review.
-They selected only those data sets which appeared to support their argument of a claimed thermal anomaly.
-For example, they selected and

-...ten sets of observations, Nos.
-31 to 40 inclusive, made in the hut on the Case campus between midnight and 5:00 AM on August 30, 1927.

-...runs 75 to 83 inclusive taken from 12:18 AM to 6:00 AM on September 23.
-[14, p.
-176-177]

-Other than making the claim these selected data gave them the impression of being the result of temperature errors, they had no other stated criterion for bringing them into discussion.
-This biased data-selection, or rather data-exclusion procedure forces one to ask: What about data sets No. 1 to 30, and runs 1 to 74?
+Another important fact which nearly escapes detection in the Shankland paper is that the 30 August data were made in Cleveland, while the 23 September data were from Mount Wilson, and neither were a part of the published Mount Wilson data Miller used for calculations of the etherdrift-both dates are well outside of the 10-day epochal periods identified by Miller.
+Furthermore, not all of the interferometer datasheets for a given date-which presumably would have had similar weather and temperature conditions-were included by the Shankland team for critical review.
+They selected only those datasets that appeared to support their argument of a claimed thermal anomaly.
+For example, they selected "ten sets of observations, Nos.
+31 to 40 inclusive, made in the hut on the Case campus between midnight and 5:00 a.m. on August 30, 1927" and "... runs 75 to 83 inclusive taken from 12:18 a.m. to 6:00 a.m. on September 23" (pp. 176- 177).
+Other than making the claim that these selected data gave them the impression of being the result of temperature errors, they had no other stated criterion for bringing them into discussion.
+This biased data selection, or rather data exclusion, procedure forces one to ask: What about datasets No. 1 to 30, and runs 1 to 74?
 Similar unexplained data selections or data exclusions occur throughout the Shankland paper, leaving one to wonder if the unselected and excluded data, which constituted the overwhelming majority of it, simply could not provide support for their criticisms.
 One can imagine the howl of protest which would have occurred if Miller had taken this approach, arbitrarily excluding data from his calculations which superficially suggested something other than a real ether-drift.

-A third data set from 30 July 1925 was highlighted by the Shankland team as it contained one extremely large peak where Miller noted "Sun shines on interferometer."
-This data does appear to have been a part of Miller's published Mt.
-Wilson analysis.
+A third dataset from 30 July 1925 was highlighted by the Shankland team as it contained one extremely large peak where Miller noted "Sun shines on interferometer."
+This data does appear to have been a part of Miller's published Mount Wilson analysis.
 However, the Shankland team extracted only "observations Nos.
-21 to 28 inclusive, made between 1:43 AM and 6:04 AM on July 30, 1925."
-Obviously, at around 6:00 AM the sun rose and caught Miller and his assistant off-guard.
+21 to 28 inclusive, made between 1:43 a.m. and 6:04 a.m. on July 30, 1925."
+Obviously, at around 6:00 a.m. the sun rose and caught Miller and his assistant off-guard.
 What about observations Nos.
-1 to 21, or other early-morning data, where the sun didn't shine on the interferometer?
-These other data were not brought into discussion, except they did note that the runs prior to the sunshine incident demonstrated "...an extremely erratic behavior...we have no ready explanation for this apparent depar-ture..."
-Here, the Shankland team basically confesses their grabbag of "ready" explanations was empty, and the idea that those data were expressing a real ether-drift was simply too "impossible" for them to consider.
-The fact that Miller included the note about the Sunlight on this data sheet speaks to his honesty.
+1 to 27, or other early-morning data, where the sun didn't shine on the interferometer?
+These other data were not brought into discussion, except they did note that the runs prior to the sunshine incident demonstrated "... an extremely erratic behavior... we have no ready explanation for this apparent departure..."
+Here, the Shankland team basically confesses their grab-bag of "ready" explanations was empty, and the idea that those data were expressing a real ether-drift was simply too "impossible" for them to consider.
+The fact that Miller included the note about the Sunlight on this datasheet speaks to his honesty.

-The Shankland team also identified data sets Nos.
-56-58 from 8 July 1924, which was part of Miller's control experiments made in a basement location at Case physics laboratory - the temperatures were very stable, and the fringe oscillations were quite small, and they argued these data were a proof for thermal effects on the apparatus.
-However, it was this very problem of basement and dense surrounding materials which led Miller on the path to use the apparatus in locations not subject to significant ethershielding or Earth entrainment.
+The Shankland team also identified datasets Nos.
+56-58 from 8 July 1924, which was part of Miller's control experiments made in a basement location at Case physics laboratory-the temperatures were very stable, and the fringe oscillations were quite small, and they argued these data were a proof for thermal effects on the apparatus.
+However, it was this very problem of basement and dense surrounding materials that led Miller on the path to use the apparatus in locations not subject to significant ether shielding or Earth entrainment.
 After 1921, Miller only used the Case School laboratory to undertake control experiments, and that is why those particular data were never published.